seananderson/heavy-tails/README.md

 Anderson, S.C., T.B.
 Branch, A.B.
 Cooper, N.K.
 Dulvy.
 Black-swan
 events in animal populations.
 In review.

-To re-create the analysis, first you will need the following R packages installed:
+To recreate the analysis, first you will need the following R packages installed:

 ```R